 Possession of an Initial license.

-Three years of employment as a school guidance counselor.
+Three years of employment as a school counselor.

 Completion of one of the following:

 A total of 60 credits of graduate coursework that may include credits earned in a master's degree program for the Initial license in a discipline appropriate to the license sought, which include but are not limited to school counseling, mental health counseling, school psychology, or clinical psychology.